 Clocking in at around sixteen minutes, Endless Planets serves as a great introduction to Supervoid, as it showcases the band’s talent and is representative of the range they span as performers and songwriters.
 Plus, it’s available to download for free, so you have no reason not to grab yourself a copy — and once you do, you’ll understand why everyone who has seen this band has been so impressed, and you’ll find yourself anxiously watching to see where this quintet is heading next…

 The first song of the EP, “Arcane Groves,” is a nearly-ten-minute-long exploration, starting out with about minute or so of noodly back-and-forth spacey licks between the two guitars, then kicking into overdrive with some fuzzy, stonery riffage.
 All of this sounds well-done and manages to hold the listener’s interest well enough, but out of nowhere these enormous, soaring vocals cut through everything.
-The singing just explodes into the song much in the same way as the opening of 3 Inches of Blood‘s Long Live Heavy Metal album or perhaps Lo-Pan‘s Salvador.
-Not that the vocals here sound exactly the same as either of those bands, but the singing is so clear and piercing, which will really grab you and make you take notice!
+The singing just explodes into the song much in the same way as the opening of 3 Inches of Blood‘s Long Live Heavy Metal album.
+Not that the vocals here sound exactly the same as those, but the singing is so clear and piercing, which will really grab you and make you take notice!

 Almost immediately, there is a switch to a more growled style of vox for the ‘chorus’ section.
 The rhythm of the riffs here, coupled with the harsher vocal style, somehow bring to my mind the White Zombie song “I am Legend.”
 Then the band circles back around to the same type of dreamy, noodly guitars from the song’s intro.
 These sections all repeat a second time, at which point we’ve reached approximately the halfway point of the song.